CatherineTrevor/gothenburg-netball/README.md

 - Have fun!

 #### I am a new visitor to the site and want to:
-- Understand what the club is and what it provides,
+- Easily understand what the club is and what it provides,
 - Refresh my understanding of netball,
 - Learn the basics of netball,
 - Find out where and when practice is,